zd3sf/esphome-docs/components/remote_transmitter.rst

 ``remote_transmitter.transmit_haier`` **Action**

 This :ref:`action <config-action>` sends a 104-bit Haier code to a remote transmitter.
-8-bits of checksum added automatically.
+The 8-bit checksum is added automatically.

 .. code-block:: yaml